 If you would like to volunteer for a work party, please contact one of the organizations below to become involved:

-The Gorge Waterfalls 100k (and its sister race, the Gorge Waterfalls 50k) are unique in the number of waterfalls this course includes - Quite possibly more waterfalls than you'll be able to count!
-Wahkeena Falls, Fairy Falls, Multnomah Falls, Oneota Falls, Dry Falls, and far more, including Ponytail Falls, which you'll run right underneath!
+The Gorge Waterfalls 100k (and its sister race, the Gorge Waterfalls 50k) are unique in the number of waterfalls this course runs by, including one you get to run behind.
+Wahkeena Falls, Fairy Falls, Multnomah Falls, Oneota Falls, Dry Falls, Ponytail Falls, and more!
 And, as this is an out-and-back course, you'll see each waterfall twice, so even if you miss some of them in the dark at the start, you'll have a chance to appreciate them on the return trip!
-But don't let the majestic scenery fool you: This race is TOUGH.

 Despite this being a beautiful, scenic course, it is also very challenging.
 The gorge is known for being rocky, rooty, and technical.
 This is not an entry level 100K and we recommend that you have experience running distances of 50 miles or longer before attempting this race.
 The 100K has approximately 12,000 feet of elevation gain and takes place primarily on single track trail.